 - Alcazar Hotel & SPA – Stylish spa hotel with a contemporary design, this hotel has a luxury spa, 2 outdoor swimming pools, tennis courts, and a high-quality fitness centre.

 - Hotel Vasco da Gama – Built in 1960, this was the first grand hotel to open on the Algarve and continues to be one of the most popular hotels in Monte Gordo.

 Is Monte Gordo right for me?

-With its tall blocks of apartments and high-rise hotels, Monto Gordo lacks a lot of the charm that many others towns on the Algarve have managed to retain.
-It’s perfect for those that want a beach holiday, but may not suit those who want Portuguese history and culture on their doorstep.
+With its tall blocks of apartments and high-rise hotels, Monte Gordo lacks a lot of the charm that many others towns on the Algarve have managed to retain.
+It isn’t overly built up, but there are other towns that don’t really have any blocks of apartments at all.

-Spain is also close by: just a 20-minute drive to Ayamonte across the border.
+Spain isn’t far either.
+It’s just a 20-minute drive to Ayamonte across the border.
 Larger cities like Huelva (50 minutes) and Sevilla (1.5 hours) are both easily possible as part of a day trip as well.

 - Train: Trains to Monte Gordo are available from all over Portugal, including from Lisbon and Porto.
 Discounted tickets are available if you book in advance (more information here).
 Tickets can be booked on cp.pt.